w3c/wai-website/pages/about/groups/task-forces/adapt.md

 ## Current work

-The WAI-Adapt Task Force supports the deliverables of the [Accessible Platform Architectures Working Group](/about/groups/apawg/).
+The WAI-Adapt Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).

 For details of the current work, see the [WAI-Adapt Task Force wiki](https://github.com/w3c/adapt/wiki).